Welcome to today's edition of the Rush 24-7 podcast.

 We know that in California, we've got unfunded, underfunded pensions for the teachers and the public employees union out there that is in the trillions.

-So if two Democrats can come up with legislation to bail out the Teamsters, private sector pension fund, then why the hell can we not go ahead and just bail out California state teachers and employees, public employees in their pension plans?
+So if two Democrats can come up with legislation to bail out the Teamsters private sector pension fund, then why the hell can we not go ahead and just bail out California state teachers and employees, public employees, and their pension plans?

 In fact, Illinois is leading the way when it comes to state employee retirements.

-California's pension shortfall is larger than the gross domestic product of Saudi Arabia.
+California's pension shortfall is larger than the gross domestic product of Saudi Arabia, an oil-producing state.

 Casey Pomeroy almost certainly would lead to a broader union bailout because once you start bailing out the Teamsters, how do you tell the pig iron workers that you're not going to bail them out?